Employment and unemployment

 - region of the place of residence (Riga, Pierīga, Vidzeme, Latgale, Kurzeme and Zemgale) and eight cities (Daugavpils, Jelgava, Jēkabpils, Jūrmala, Liepāja, Rēzekne, Valmiera and Ventspils).

-The number of unemployed persons registered by the State Employment Agency in breakdown by sex and age group was used as auxiliary information for weight calibration.
+The number of unemployed persons registered with the State Employment Agency, broken down by sex and age group, was also used as auxiliary information for weight calibration.

 2015–2020

-In 2015, the weighting methodology was improved by introducing an additional non-response adjustment based on the mode of data collection used (face-to-face [CAPI] or telephone [CATI] interviewing).
+In 2015, the weighting methodology was improved by introducing an additional non-response adjustment based on the mode of data collection (face-to-face interviewing [CAPI] or telephone interviewing [CATI]).

 Starting from 2014

-In turn, as of 2014, quarterly average statistical data on population living in private households preserving the above-mentioned breakdown by age, sex, territory type and region of place of residence has been used as auxiliary information for weight calibration.
+As of 2014, quarterly average data about usual resident population living in private households were used as auxiliary information for weight calibration, maintaining the above-mentioned breakdown by age, sex, type of territory and region of residence.

-As of the 3rd quarter of 2014 statistical data on the number of employed persons from the State Revenue Service database were added as auxiliary information for weight calibration, at the same time also using the registered number of unemployed persons provided by the State Employment Agency in breakdown by sex and age group.
+From Q3 2014, data on the number of employed persons from the State Revenue Service database were also added as auxiliary information for weight calibration, while continuing to use the number of unemployed persons registered by the State Employment Agency, broken down by sex and age group.

 Starting from 2017